harryyy27/Toying-With-Canvas/README.md

 # Toying-With-Canvas

-In a bid to integrate
+In a bid to integrate physics and code, I've made a small scale canvas page which generates a few hundred circles and makes them bounce all over the place while under the influence of gravity.

 ## How did I do this?